-Meno a Kwena Camp (Teeth of the Crocodile) is a luxury “Out Of Africa’ style Safari Camp tucked away between the unique Okavango Delta and the Central Kalahari Game Reserve, at the borders of the Makgadikgadi saltpan.
+Meno a Kwena Camp (Teeth of the Crocodile) is a luxury “Out Of Africa’ style Safari Camp tucked away between the iconic Okavango Delta and the Central Kalahari Game Reserve, at the borders of the Makgadikgadi saltpan.
 Meno A Kwena camp has been a long standing favourite of ours and is not your "typical" safari camp.
 We love the relaxed and personal atmosphere of the camp!
 The tented rooms at Meno A Kwena are large and luxurious, overlooking the Boteti River – and often elephants too.
-We’ve just added a brand new family tent at Meno a Kwena with is excitng.
+Meno a Kwena also offers a Family Tent.
 This camp boasts regular visits by royalty, and is popular with international tourists.
 Meno A Kwena offers the “Bushman Experience” which is a short (in distance) bush walk with San families who demonstrate how they harvest plants and berries in the bush for medicinal and other uses, and even how they make fire from a couple of sticks.
 This is a unique experience and not to be missed!
-Other activities at Meno A Kwena Camp, such as boating on the Boteti River, guided walks and “sleep outs” on the saltpans are also offered along with the game drives onto the Makgadikgadi saltpan.
+Other activities at Meno A Kwena Camp, such as boating on the Boteti River, guided walks and “sleep outs” on the saltpans (conditions apply) are also offered along with the game drives onto the Makgadikgadi National Park.
 Despite the luxurious rooms, Meno A Kwena Camp is quite rustic and doesn’t stand on ceremony.
 They cook much of their food in an open air kitchen near the dining area.
 One can sit in their pool, cool drink in hand gazing down and across the river, or even take a siesta in their eclectically furnished chill tent nearby.
 We recommend trying both!
-Or one can relax on their floating hide – no swimming!
+Or one can relax on their floating hide – no swimming in the river!
 The food and drink is super and the guides are excellent.

 Meno A Kwena Camp: Our View

-- Brand new family tent - 1 main bedroom attached to a kid’s bedroom, each with their own bathroom and an indoor shower.
+- Family tent - 1 main bedroom attached to a kid’s bedroom, each with their own bathroom and an indoor shower

 - Super food and service